dalbay/Angular-and-NET_Core-Sample-App/README.md

 		color: red;
 	}
   ```
+  Add a class `required` to the label tags that you want to have the star displayed.
   Right-click.
 Open in Terminal.
 Write in here dotnet run.
 Click on Add tab
   ![Add Book page](images/addBook.png)